flipdazed/weather-modelling/README.md

 model_dir = /path/to/root/dump/models/
 ```

-and will be parsed by `load.py` where parameters are stored.
+and will be parsed by `py` where parameters are stored.